 Welcome to the College of Charleston, the nationally recognized public liberal arts and sciences university that sits among the nation’s top universities for quality education, student life, and overall affordability.
-The College of Charleston is a public, sea grant, and space grant university that is located deep within historic downtown Charleston, established in 1770.
+The College of Charleston is a public, sea-grant, and space-grant university that is located deep within historic downtown Charleston, established in 1770.
 This beautiful and historic campus is offset only by its contemporary facilities and cutting edge educational programs.
-Campus will most likely be a swirling mess of maroon and white, the school's colors doned by students and beloved mascot Clyde the Cougar.
+The campus will most likely be a swirling mess of maroon and white, the school's colors doned by students and beloved mascot Clyde the Cougar.
 If you are interested in a group tour of the campus be sure to call ahead and reserve your spot, daily tours are always available but large groups may need advanced planning.